troublete/php-monty/README.md

 ## Request Handling

-The library is created to respond to the first handler that matches a request and early return when this happens.
+Handling definitions will be processed in order of registration as soon as one matches with the received request it will dispatch, return and therefore close the process.

-In addition it is designed to be request and response centric, following the dogma that one request to a PHP application will be handled once without any asynchronous work.
+In addition Monty is designed to be request and response centric, following the dogma that one request to an application will be handled once so everything needed during the lifecycle is included (or should be appended) in the request or response object.
-Therefore it is not necessary to inject the application instance into every handler, since request and response will be passed along as first method parameters (following parameters are the route parameters if existing) containing all necessary data to properly handle the request.

-Handlers are always an array of `callable`'s and all of them will be executed synchronously in order on handler match.
-Middlewares registered to run before or after are integrated in this "callstack".
+Handlers on a definition are an array of `callable`'s and will be executed synchronously in order on definition match.
+Middlewares registered to run before or after are integrated in this "call stack".

 If a response object is returned in a handler it is interpreted as the process response and can't be reset (but modified).

 ## Application

 The application is the main component of Monty.
 It will handle the registration of route handlers, middlewares and additional setup of request and response.
 It generally contains four different use-cases.
-Accessing the request or response object of the current request process.
-Registering route handlers and registering middlewares which will be processes during the process lifecycle.
+Accessing the request or response object of the current request process, registering route handlers and registering middlewares which will be executed during the lifecycle.

 In addition to the use-case methods it also contains an interface of alias methods to make the code your write a lot more understandable and sleek.

 ### Methods

-#### $app->handle($methods, $route, ...$handlers) : mixed
+#### $app->handle($methods, $route, ...$handlers)

-This method registers new request handlers for a specific route in regard to an collection of request methods.
+This method registers new request handlers for a specific route in regard to an collection of request methods on which should be dispatched.

 ##### Arguments